Trade directory · Idaho Falls metro · Idaho

 Q/01

-What license do I need to work as a roofing contractor in Idaho Falls?
+What license do I need to do roofing work in Idaho Falls?

-You need an Idaho Public Works Contractor license for roofing projects over $2000.
-This requires passing a written exam and meeting bonding requirements.
-Source: Idaho Division of Building Safety.
+You need an Idaho Public Works Contractor license for roofing projects over $2,000, requiring 4 years experience and passing a written exam covering safety and building codes (Idaho Division of Building Safety).

 Q/02

-How much does roof replacement cost in Idaho Falls?
+How much does a typical roof replacement cost in Idaho Falls?

 Q/03